rabbit-ear/rabbit-ear-app/readme.md

 done:

+- [x] reset style defaults
+- [x] need new transform: reflect horiz/vert
+- [x] rebuild boundary doesn't work when there are two separate crease patterns.
+- [x] need a new RecalculateModelMatrix which compensates for changes in ViewMatrix, removing jumping.
+- [x] scale-up a crease pattern, reset zoom no longer works (fixed to old size).
 - [x] move FF violations below edges
 - [x] 3D gap only on 3D
 - [x] snapping for large cps, 400x, snap to grid points overrides.